jliamgrist/reading-notes/markdown.md

 ## Things I want to know more about
 - I want to practice some more *advanced markdown syntax features*.
-- I want to understand differences when using HTML &amp; Markup
+- I want to understand differences when using HTML &amp; Markup.

+## How I began to learn markdown

+When working on a project with some developers, I noticed they were able to manipulate text styling, within cards on our project board (Atlassan).
+Now I'm seeing how it's really done!

 [Go Back to Home](README.md)